OzCog/pi_vision/README.md

 TODO
 ====
-1. Implement face recognition on a "new_face"
+1. Implement face recognition on a "new_face".
 2. face_tracker.py has own copy of ROS2OpenCV class from ros2opencv package:
 merge the own copy back and fix the reference so it works again.
 (Python3 changed the way other python modules are bound)